thieryfr/TinyBMS/README.md

 - **ESP-IDF only** – UART, CAN (TWAI), Wi-Fi, SPIFFS and HTTP are handled by native ESP-IDF components without Arduino shims.
 - **Full web experience** – the legacy dashboard, monitoring and settings pages are compiled into a SPIFFS image and served through `esp_http_server` with optional CORS and JSON APIs.
+- **WebSocket telemetry** – `/ws/status` streams the most recent TinyBMS sample and diagnostics to the dashboard at a configurable cadence.
 - **REST configuration** – `/api/config/system` lets you read/write Wi-Fi, access-point and CORS settings that are stored in NVS and applied live.
+- **Log & hardware APIs** – `/api/logs/*` exposes the rolling ESP-IDF log buffer, while `/api/hardware/test/status-led` keeps the built-in diagnostics tools from the Arduino firmware.
 - **Real-time status** – `/api/status` returns bridge diagnostics and the most recent TinyBMS sample; the web UI consumes it for live graphs.
 - **Deterministic tasks** – dedicated UART, CAN and diagnostics tasks with configurable priorities and queue depth.
 - **Victron friendly CAN frames** – packs voltage/current/SOC/temperature into little-endian CAN data frames plus a keepalive PGN.